Dec03Wreaths Across America RadioRadio InterviewFree

 Ashliegh went on to release “Daughter of an American Hero” in 2019, honoring her late father.
 When Ashliegh was just eleven years old, her father, who was serving his second tour for Operation Iraqi Freedom, was killed in the line of duty.
 The song received positive reviews from several news outlets and Ford featured Ashliegh in its Military Truck Month commercial.
 Ashliegh is currently an ambassador for the Folds of Honor organization and shares her story to help encourage others.

-To date, Ashliegh’s music has garnered over 500,000 streams.
-She has opened for the likes of Sam Hunt, Tyler Farr, Brett Young, Joe Diffie and Jerrod Niemann, just to name a few.
+To date, she has opened for the likes of Sam Hunt, Tyler Farr, Brett Young, Joe Diffie and Jerrod Niemann, just to name a few.
 She’s performed at Nashville’s famous CMA Festival, including the Riverfront Stage, Highway Stage and AT&T Stage.
 She has also partnered with notable brands like Bud Light, St. Ives, National Geographic, Just Fab, 310 Nutrition and more.

 Through all of her triumphs thus far, Ashliegh still maintains her humble, passionate and kind-hearted nature.
 “I hope my story will help people overcome obstacles and inspire them to pursue a dream.”